Reasons to be cheerful 2020

-Watch our video to enjoy some good news as we wave goodbye to 2020
+Watch our video to enjoy some good news as we wave goodbye

 These aren’t just our highlights.
 Over the past few weeks, we’ve been asking our partners to think about their reasons to be cheerful and seeing their responses (see below) has been hugely life affirming and a great way to end the year.

 First up, though, we want to share the results of our recent Green Fightback campaign.
 We welcomed around 1000 new households to truly green energy as a result of this campaign – and made a lot of new and existing customers even happier with their £50 John Lewis vouchers!

 Friends of the Earth

 In September, after opposition by Friends of the Earth and local campaign group Save Druridge, planning permission was finally refused for a controversial opencast coal mine at Druridge Bay.